bshack/white-label/README.md

 ### Javascript

+#### Service

+Services hold reusable bits of business logic that DO NOT touch the DOM.
+If you have some code that touches the DOM and is intended to be reusable it should instead just be another view (see below).

+Service code is the only code expected to be unit tested in the project.

+In this project the service files are placed here:

+/app/assets/script/service

 #### Model

 This project uses the [White Label Model](https://github.com/bshack/white-label-model).
 Full Documentation is available on the project page with examples of usage with collections of data.